NeutronStarDAO/ConstellationBook-English/src/0.JourneytoWeb3/JourneyoftheDreamWeaver.md

 <br>

 Tired of the cyclical life that was only draining his enthusiasm, the seed of hope ground at Dominic's heart.
-In 2010, as a dream maker, he decided to take a big risk!
+In 2010, as a dream maker, he decided to take chances!

 Fight My Monster was a massively multiplayer online game and a children's social network.
 He planned to connect children from all over the world to play this game online.
 Players have their own monsters and use different skills to attack each other in a turn-based battle.
 At that time, on the other side of the earth, China was also going crazy for "Roco Kingdom" developed by Tencent.